 - Operate hoist up control to raise block from the floor.
-Check to be certain that all sheaves turn freely and that block hangs properly as shown in the reeving diagram. - 12.
+Check to be certain that sheave turns freely and that block hangs properly as shown in the reeving diagram. - 11.
 Operate the block through the full range of lift for 2-3 cycles with empty hook.
 Check cables with block near the full up position to ensure they hang properly.
 Make 1-2 short lifts from the floor with a near capacity load.
 Follow this by retightening rope clips.